The table below shows the Quebec Ministry of Immigration, Diversity fee schedule for applications submitted in 2016 and 2017.

-The Québec Government has introduced a new program to encourage foreign workers and international students completing a program of post secondary studies to permanently remain in the province.
+The Québec Government encourages foreign workers working in Quebec and international students completing a program of post secondary studies in Quebec, to permanently remain in the province.

-The Québec Experience Program (PEQ) is a new simplified process leading to permanent residence for two categories of applicants.
+The Québec Experience Program (PEQ) is a simplified fast-track process leading to permanent residence for the two categories of applicants.
 The program allows temporary foreign workers and international students to apply for permanent residence from within Québec after completing a period of qualified work or approved studies.

 For students to be eligible, they must have studied in Québec and are at the advanced stages of obtaining one of the following types of diplomas:

 - Diplôme d’Études Professionelles (DEP – Diploma of Vocational Studies) involving 1’800 hours of study;

 - DEP and an Attestation de spécialisation professionnelle (AVS – Attestation of Vocational Specialization) totaling 1,800 hours;

 - Diplôme d’Études Collégiales, formation technique (DEC – Diploma of College Studies, technical training);

 - Bachelor’s degree;